Eman288/Kale-In-Bronze/README.md

 ## Features
 - 🌟 **Rich Storyline**: An engaging plot with twists and emotional depth.
-- 🧩 **Challenging Puzzles**: Brain-teasing puzzles integrated into the environment.
+- 🧩 **Challenging Puzzles**: Solve intricate puzzles to uncover hidden secrets of the mansion.
-- 🎨 **Pixal Art Style**: Handcrafted visuals and animations.
+- 🎨 **Pixel Art Style**: Enjoy a retro-inspired pixel art style, complete with handcrafted animations and atmospheric lighting.

 ## Installation
 1. Clone this repository: